mtb-io/dextools-bookmarklet/README.md

    - Ethereum (2)
    - Polygon (3)
 4. TON addresses (starting with either "EQ" or "UQ") are automatically detected
+5. Solana addresses (any other format) are automatically detected
-5. Get redirected to DEXTools with the correct chain automatically selected
+6. Get redirected to DEXTools with the correct chain automatically selected

 ## Security
 - ✅ Code is open source and can be inspected